 Are you tired of the boring, plain white theme on your Wii Menu, and want a cool theme instead?
 This tutorial will help you get a new theme for your Wii Menu!

-In the case of a brick, installing Priiloader is a must.
-Also, install BootMii (as Boot2 if you have an early Wii).
+To protect against bricks, make sure you install Priiloader.
+Also, install BootMii (as Boot2 if you have an early Wii, otherwise IOS).
 Installing brick protection along with following the guide correctly should keep you safe from bricks.
 DO NOT CONTINUE UNTIL YOU HAVE INSTALLED PRIILOADER AND BOOTMII!